Dallas Car Accident Lawyer

 If the other driver denies they were at fault – which occurs frequently – their insurance company may in turn deny responsibility for compensating the injury victim.
 This is where a strategic presentation of physical evidence and accounts given by eyewitnesses to the accident, if any were present, can make or break a claim.

 While the vast majority of automotive accident matters are resolved via settlement negotiations, efforts to negotiate do not always yield results which are acceptable to all of the parties involved.
-In the rare event that negotiating fails to provide resolution, the injury victim may then wish to file a lawsuit, through which he or she may seek compensation for a variety of damages, including:
+In the rare event that negotiating fails to provide resolution, the injury victim may then wish to file a lawsuit, through which he or she may seek compensation for a variety of damages.
+This includes current and anticipated hospital bills and medical bills associated with your injuries, including but not limited to the following:

 Texas follows a doctrine known as “modified comparative fault,” which means that even if both parties were partially at fault for the accident, a plaintiff can still recover provided he or she was not more than 50% at fault.
 However, compensation awarded to the plaintiff will be reduced accordingly in such a scenario.
 For example, if a plaintiff is awarded $100,000 but is found to be 10% at fault, compensation would be reduced to $90,000 to reflect the plaintiff’s degree of responsibility for the crash or collision.